Observing a Topological Transition in Weak-Measurement-Induced Geometric Phases

 We consider a series of variable strength measurements on a pseudo-spin half system.
-For the spin initialized in a state $|\theta,\phi=0\rangle$, given by polar and azimuthal angles $\theta$ and $\phi$ of the Bloch sphere, a series of measurements along axes with fixed $\theta$ and with $\phi$ ranging from 0 to $-2\pi$ (Fig.~\ref{fig1}a), has the potential to drag the state along the geodesic lines between the axes of consecutive measurements. \kwm{This trajectory results in a geometric phase $\chi$ related to the enclosed solid angle \cite{leek07,fili13,yale16}.
+For the spin initialized in a state $|\theta,\phi=0\rangle$, given by polar and azimuthal angles $\theta$ and $\phi$ of the Bloch sphere, a series of measurements along axes with fixed $\theta$ and with $\phi$ ranging from 0 to $-2\pi$ (Fig.~\ref{fig1}a), has the potential to drag the state along the geodesic lines between the axes of consecutive measurements (these geodesic lines, in general, do not retain fixed $\theta$). \kwm{This trajectory results in a geometric phase $\chi$ related to the enclosed solid angle \cite{leek07,fili13,yale16}.
 In the limit of continuous strong measurements, $\chi = \frac{1}{2}\times 2\pi(1-\cos\theta)$.
 However, for weak measurements, the state lags behind the advancing measurement axis and only partially moves along the geodesic line (Fig.~1a).
-With an additional, final projective measurement used to close the path, the surface formed by the set of trajectories along different latitudes either ``wraps'' (Fig.~\ref{fig1}a) or does not ``wrap'' the Bloch sphere (Fig.~\ref{fig1}b).} This topological transition is controlled by the measurement strength and can be represented \kwm{by a jump in the} Chern number \cite{gebh19}, which is \rs{the equivalent of} the winding number for 2 dimensional surfaces.
+With an additional, final projective measurement used to close the path, the surface formed by the set of trajectories along different latitudes either ``wraps'' (Fig.~\ref{fig1}a) or does not ``wrap'' the Bloch sphere (Fig.~\ref{fig1}b).} This property of wrapping or not wrapping cannot be changed by continuous deformations of the set of all trajectories and is linked to the respective topological invariant---the Chern number, which is the equivalent of the winding number for 2\rv{-}dimensional surfaces.
+The transition between these two regimes is controlled by the measurement strength and can be represented \kwm{by a jump in the} Chern number \cite{gebh19}.
 In Figure 1c, we display the predicted geometric phase $\chi$ versus the polar angle $\theta$ for the extremal cases of strong measurement, zero-strength measurement, and near the topological transition.

 In order to probe the predicted topological transition, we choose the first three energy levels of a superconducting Transmon circuit \cite{koch07} embedded in 3D aluminium cavity \cite{paik11} as our experiment platform (Fig.~\ref{fig2}a).
 In the dispersive limit \cite{blai04,wall04}, where the cavity frequency $\omega_\mathrm{r}$ is far detuned from the qutrit transition frequencies $\omega_j$, the Jaynes-Cummings Hamiltonian becomes: